philippschulte/fastly-promises/README.md

 <a name="Conditions"></a>

 ### Conditions
-Helper class with high-level operations for condition-management
+Helper class with high-level operations for condition-management.

 **Kind**: global class
 <a name="Conditions+multistepupdate"></a>